nextest-rs/nextest/site/src/docs/stability/index.md

 3. A timeline to change the behavior will be provided.
 The timeline will be at least 3 months long to provide ample time for users to adapt to the new behavior.
 4. After that time has elapsed, the behavior will be changed in the following version of nextest.

+### Release notes

+Detailed release notes for each version are available in [nextest's changelog](../../changelog.md).
+These release notes are also published to [GitHub Releases](https://github.com/nextest-rs/nextest/releases?q=%22cargo-nextest%22&expanded=true).

+Behavior changes are clearly marked in release notes.

-## Libraries
+## Libraries used by cargo-nextest

-The libraries used by cargo-nextest, [nextest-metadata](https://crates.io/crates/nextest-metadata) and [nextest-runner](https://crates.io/crates/nextest-runner), follow the standard Rust library versioning policy.
+The libraries used by cargo-nextest, [nextest-metadata](https://crates.io/crates/nextest-metadata) and [nextest-runner](https://crates.io/crates/nextest-runner), follow the standard [Rust library versioning policy](https://doc.rust-lang.org/cargo/reference/semver.html).

 ### nextest-metadata